jeremyfraenkel/mids-w251-fa2020-hw9/README.md

 * How does that correlate with the observed network utilization between nodes?

+It's not super obvious to me what the correlation is...the AWS network monitoring suggests each node is writing about approximately as fast as it's reading it, roughly 17.3GB per 5 minute period.
+That's roughly 58M/B per second, which would mean we brought 74MB over per node per step, and wrote out a similar amount.
+I do not know how that number relates to any of the data files though.

+_________________

+### Below are notes I took when setting up my instances.
+Totally ignorable...

 ```
 jtrobec@jtrobec-xavier-01:~/workspace/mids-w251-fa2020-hw9$ aws ec2 describe-vpcs | grep VpcId